fbpx

 benefits firm receive from employee advocacy

-Employee advocacy is not a new term, but it will be a mainstream concept in 2023.
+Employee advocacy is not a new term, but it will be a mainstream concept in recruitment trends 2025.

 Companies have started to recognize the power their employees hold, and they will not hold themselves back from utilizing this untapped network.